-In-house exams are for situations where you are teaching in a classroom setting, but want to do exams online.
-The setup of the exam works very similarly to creating in-house courses except no course content is uploaded.
-Click the “In-House Exams” button on the left-hand navigation.
+In-house exams help you provide online exams for training you are teaching in a classroom setting.
+The setup of the exam works very similarly to creating in-house courses except no course slides are uploaded.
+To begin, click the “In-House Exams” button on the left-hand navigation.

 Any in-house exams you’ve already built will be listed here.
 To create an exam, hit the “New In-House Exam” button at the top.